Memorial tablets to the British Empire dead of the First World War: Amiens Cathedral tablets

 The inscription uses the abbreviation A.M.D.G. for the Latin phrase Ad Majorem Dei Gloriam, and in addition to the Somme battles of 1916 refers to the defence of Amiens during the German spring offensive, and the Battle of Amiens and the Hundred Days Offensive that led to the Armistice in 1918.
 A version of the Amiens tablet is displayed at the headquarters of the Commonwealth War Graves Commission in Maidenhead, UK.

-The form of the wording to be used on the tablets was the subject of correspondence between Commission officials and advisors.
+The form of the wording to be used on the tablets was the subject of correspondence between Commission officials and advisers.
 One such letter, between Kipling and Ware was written on 8 May 1923, with Kipling giving his thoughts on the wording proposed for the Notre Dame tablet (unveiled the following year) in light of the wording being used for the Amiens tablet (unveiled two months after this letter was written): Of course, "diocese", in this connection, is absurd.
 It will have to be "France".
 Otherwise I don't see much wrong with the wording, except that, it seems to me, "dead", in place of "men", is the clou.
 The difficulty is the supplementary clause, and the word "especially", which, I fear, can't be avoided.
 I prefer "honoured" or "enduring" to "sacred", but there may be good reason for keeping to the last.
 I think that the word "here" after "rest", gives a touch of intimacy between the two lands.
 Kipling went on to suggest a draft form of the inscription that was eventually used (with further changes) on the Notre Dame tablet.